EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 ```

-In the src directory I opened and added the code below into index.css:
+- In the src directory open the index.css and Copy and paste the code below:

 ```
 body {